 1. Choose smaller Easter Eggs

 2. Understand Easter foods should be celebrated on one day – it’s not a month long celebration

 3. Swap chocolate hot cross buns for regular hot cross buns

 4. Easter is over, give away all your left over eggs.

 You could even suggest your friends give you alternative gifts other than chocolate to help you stay on track with your weight loss goals,” said Karen.

 “It’s important to balance your treats with healthy food.
-Karen consults to Jenny Craig and shares that a big part of the Jenny program is to not deny yourself the foods you love; this way you’re more likely to stay on track.
 You can have your cake and eat it too – just a different kind of cake and one that is portion controlled!”

-To recap (and remind those of us who are choosing to read this sage advice in denial), Karen Inge’s Easter Survival Guide:
+To recap (and remind those of us who are choosing to read this sage advice in denial), here’s an Easter Survival Guide: